beaucarnes/c-py/TUTORIAL.md

 #### HINTS

 - Call the shuffle function with `shuffle()`.
-- Make sure to call the function right before the `print` statment.
+- Make sure to call the function right before the `print` statement.

 ## 250. Print a list in a loop